 For a complete list of TrickBot IOCs, please see the alert on the U.S. Cybersecurity & Infrastructure Security Agency (CISA) website.

 Many times, the first IOC a company sees is the following screenshot.
-This screenshot indicates that Ryuk has infected the organisation and encrypted sensitive data.
+This screenshot indicates that Ryuk has infected the organization and encrypted sensitive data.
 Recovery is much faster if the company is ready with good incident response teams and playbooks, and has backed up data offline.

 As Ryuk is used as a BGH, it has been used to attack governments, technology companies, and school systems.
 Sopra Steria, a French IT services firm with a cybersecurity brand, suffered a Ryuk infection in 2020.
 They believed it would take them weeks to completely recover.